 3 active UL CCs create triple beat distortion and can lead to RX de-sensitization.

-Suspect band combinations from [1][2] that were detected to create triple beat distortion are highlighted and shown in table below:
+Eligible REL-17 band combinations from [1][2] that were detected to create triple beat distortion are highlighted in yellow in table below.
+According to RAN plenary guidelines [6], the combinations highlighted are not eligible for REL-17 and should not be requested or specified.